-- All staff will understand the importance of challenge inappropriate behaviour between peers, and will not tolerate abuse as "banter" or "part of growing up". - Peer-on-peer abuse can be manifested in many different ways, including: - Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Up skirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element. - All staff will be clear as to the school's policy and procedures regarding peer-on-peer abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it. - All staff will be made aware of the heightened vulnerability of pupils with SEND, who evidence suggests are more likely to be abused than their peers.
+- All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
+All staff will speak to the DSL if they have any concerns about child-on-child abuse. - All staff will understand the importance of challenge inappropriate behaviour between peers, and will not tolerate abuse as "banter" or "part of growing up". - Child-on-child abuse can be manifested in many different ways, including: - Inappropriate touching. - Sexualised language. - Playing games involving sexualised behaviour. - Bullying, including cyberbullying and prejudice-based or discriminatory bullying. - Abuse in intimate personal relationships between peers. - Physical abuse this may include an online element which facilitates, threatens and/or encourages physical abuse. - Sexual violence this may include an online element which facilitates, threatens and/or encourages sexual violence. - Sexual harassment, including online sexual harassment, which may be standalone or part of a broader pattern of abuse. - Causing someone to engage in sexual activity without consent. - The consensual and non-consensual sharing of nude and semi-nude images and/or videos. - Up skirting. - Initiation- and hazing-type violence and rituals, which can include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element. - All staff will be clear as to the school's policy and procedures regarding child-on-child abuse and the role they have to play in preventing it and responding where they believe a child may be at risk from it. - All staff will be made aware of the heightened vulnerability of pupils with SEND, who evidence suggests are more likely to be abused than their peers.
 Staff will not assume that possible indicators of abuse relate to the pupil's SEND and will always explore indicators further. - All staff will be made aware of the heightened vulnerability of LGBTQ+ pupils, who evidence suggests are also more likely to be targeted by their peers.
 In some cases, pupils who are perceived to be LGBTQ+, regardless of whether they are LGBTQ+, can be just as vulnerable to abuse as LGBTQ+ pupils.
 The school's response to sexual violence and sexual harassment between pupils of the same sex will be equally as robust as it is for incidents between children of the opposite sex. - Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
-Pupils will also be reassured that they will be taken seriously, be supported, and kept safe. - The school's procedures for managing allegations of peer-on-peer abuse are outlined in the Peer-on-peer Abuse Policy.
+Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.

+• The school's procedures for managing allegations of child-on-child abuse are outlined in the Child-on-child Abuse Policy.
 Staff will follow these procedures, as well as the procedures outlined in the school's Anti-Bullying Policy, where relevant.